matheusmoreira12/coldhex/README.md

 FIREFOX_DST=/usr/share/icons/hicolor
 ```

-**REMEMBER:** If you upgrade your system and the icons revert back to the original ones, run `gtk_icon_fix` again to fix them again.
+**REMEMBER:** If you upgrade your system and the icons revert back to the original ones, run `gtk_icon_fix` to fix them again.

-## LibreOffice
+### LibreOffice

 ColdHex also provides an easy to apply workaround for LibreOffice white on black behavior.
 This is how it looks:

 ![ColdHex LibreOffice screenshot](https://raw.githubusercontent.com/denydias/coldhex/master/screenshots/3-gtk_libreoffice.png)

-To apply it, run this the following in your terminal:
+To apply it, run the following in your terminal:

 ```ShellSession
 cd /path/to/coldhex/tools/libreoffice/